eddelbuettel/digest/README.md

 ### Note

-Please note that this package is not meant to be deployed for cryptographic purposes for which more comprehensive (and widely tested) libraries such as OpenSSL should be used.
+Please note that this package is not meant to be deployed for cryptographic purposes.
+More comprehensive and widely tested libraries such as OpenSSL should be used instead.

 ### Installation